ezpaarse-project/bibliomap/services/viewer/README.md

 **All of the customization options are done in the file src/assets/config.json.**

-Each module owns a json block containing parameters.
+Each module has its own JSON block containing parameters.
 All of them have a `"include"` parameter.
 If set to true, the module will be shown on the interface.
 If set to false, the module will be hidden.

 ### Map configuration